kumahq/kuma-website/docs/docs/1.2.0/networking/ipv6.md

 # IPv6 support

 All Kuma entitites do support running in mixed IPv4 and IPv6 environments as well as pure IPv6 setup.
-This includes Global and Remote control planes, the Data plane proxy, the accompanying iptables scripts and the CNI.
+This includes Global and Zone control planes, the Data plane proxy, the accompanying iptables scripts and the CNI.
 All major deployment scenarios are continuously verified - standalone Kubernetes and Universal, multizone and hybrid.

 For the most part any IPv6 setup will work out of the box, but there are some specifics that need to be taken into account: